-The Medieval and Early Modern Centre does not offer any postgraduate degree program.
+The Medieval and Early Modern Centre does not offer any coursework degree at postgraduate level.

-The Medieval and Early Modern Centre offers an exciting interdisciplinary program of study at postgraduate research level.
+The Medieval and Early Modern Centre offers an exciting interdisciplinary program of research degrees at postgraduate research level.
 Degrees offered include Master of Arts (Research), Master of Philosophy (MPhil), and Doctor of Philosophy (PhD).

 The Medieval and Early Modern Centre draws on supervisory expertise across the University in the areas of: